LagoVista/docs/Messaging/Parsing/DeviceIdParsing.md

 device sending the message and the Message ID.
 Prior to the Planner establishing a course of action, the Message ID and Device ID must be extracted from the incoming message.

-As with extracting values from a message, the message and device IDs can be extracted from the following locations:
+As with extracting values from a message, the Message and Device IDs can be extracted from the following locations:
 * Headers
 * Path
 * Query String